Code of Conduct

 We are committed to continuing Professional Development in the school.

-Newly Qualified teachers, Beginner teachers, and new staff receive training as part of the School’s Induction programme.
-This will be undertaken by the Child Protection Officer.
+Newly Qualified teachers, Beginner Teachers, and New Staff receive training as part of the School’s Induction programme.
+This will be undertaken by the Designated and Deputy Safeguarding and Welfare Officers.

 All teachers, including those joining the school mid-phase and mid-day supervisors receive training on bullying awareness and intervention on an on-going basis.
 Support is available through borough specialist services, CPD, INSET and regular Line Management meetings.

 All students receive bullying awareness lessons during Learning for Life lessons.

 All students participate in lessons as part of the ICT curriculum that raises awareness of Internet safety.
 Additionally year group and religious assemblies are given on matters relating to internet safety, use of mobile phones and e-communication methods.

 Monitoring of Incidents & Evaluation of Intervention

 Google Classroom and Reporting of Bullying

-Once a year assemblies are held with each year group discussing the CP officer’s role and how to report incidents.
-Follow-ups are regularly given through year team meetings and the CP officer meets with Year co-ordinators once a week to deal with and monitor any incidents.
+Once a year assemblies are held with each year group discussing the Designated Lead Safeguarding and Welfare Officer’s role and how to report incidents.
+Follow-ups are regularly given through year team meetings and the Safeguarding and Welfare Officer meets with Year Co-ordinators once a week to deal with and monitor any incidents.